-The NC reviews the nomination of the relevant Directors for election/re-election as well as the independence of Directors annually.
-When considering the nomination of Directors for election/re-election, the NC takes into account their contribution to the effectiveness of the Board as well as their time commitment especially for Directors who have multiple listed company board representations and/or other principal commitments, and also reviews their independence having regard to the provisions in the applicable Rule 210(5)(d) of the Listing Manual and the guidelines for independence set out in Provision 2.1 of the CG Code as well as factors considered under Principle 2 above in relation to Board independence.
+The NC reviews the nomination of the relevant Directors for re-election as well as the independence of Directors annually.
+When considering the nomination of Directors for re-election, the NC takes into account their contribution to the effectiveness of the Board as well as their time commitment especially for Directors who have multiple listed company board representations and/or other principal commitments, and also reviews their independence having regard to the provisions in the applicable Rule 210(5)(d) of the Listing Manual and the guidelines for independence set out in Provision 2.1 of the CG Code as well as factors considered under Principle 2 above in relation to Board independence.
 The NC also considered the Directors' annual confirmation in accordance with the MAS Fit and Proper Guidelines for continued appointment to the Board.
-The recommendation of the NC on the annual nomination of the Directors for election/re-election is submitted to the Board for decision and thereafter put to the shareholders for approval at the AGM.
+The recommendation of the NC on the annual nomination of the Directors for re-election is submitted to the Board for decision and thereafter put to the shareholders for approval at the AGM.

 The Constitution of the Company provides that not less than one-third of the Directors for the time being who are longest serving since their last re-election or appointment shall retire as Directors at each AGM.
-All new Directors appointed by the Board shall hold office until the next AGM and be eligible for election at the said AGM.
-Excluding new Directors who will be seeking election at the first AGM immediately after their initial appointment, the remaining Directors will retire from office at least once in every three years.
+All new Directors appointed by the Board shall hold office until the next AGM and be eligible for re-election at the said AGM.
+Excluding new Directors who will be seeking re-election at the first AGM immediately after their initial appointment, the remaining Directors will retire from office at least once in every three years.

-In accordance with the Constitution of the Company, Mr Kwek Leng Kee, Mr Kevin Hangchi, Mr Peter Chay and Mr Christian de Charnace will be retiring by rotation at the 2024 AGM.
+In accordance with the Constitution of the Company, Mr Kwek Leng Beng, Mr Kwek Leng Peck, Mr Tan Tee How and Mr Clarence Yeo will be retiring by rotation at the 2025 AGM.

-As recommended by the NC, the Board recommends the re-election of Mr Kwek Leng Kee and Mr Kevin Hangchi as non-independent NEDs and Mr Peter Chay and Mr Christian de Charnace as IDs.
-In recommending the re-election of these Directors who have offered themselves for re-election at the 2024 AGM, the NC has considered their contribution and performance and recommended to the Board to nominate their re-election at the 2024 AGM.
+As recommended by the NC, the Board recommends the re-election of Mr Kwek Leng Beng as an Executive Director, Mr Kwek Leng Peck as a non-independent NED, and Mr Tan Tee How and Mr Clarence Yeo as IDs.
+In recommending the re-election of these Directors who have offered themselves for re-election at the 2025 AGM, the NC has considered their contribution and performance and recommended to the Board to nominate their re-election at the 2025 AGM.
 These Directors continue to be fit and proper for appointment based on the MAS Fit and Proper Guidelines.